 Today in Tedium: When Microsoft revealed that it was finally putting its long-running, if disregarded, Windows Phone line out to pasture, it was less roar, more whimper.
 It was a valiant effort that introduced some original thinking to the smartphone space, but it ultimately was a noble failure.
 But it got me thinking about a platform with Microsoft’s fingerprints on it, that was a noble and influential attempt at producing a standard, but ultimately fell into obscurity, with the industry choosing a different path.
 Today’s Tedium is about the Windows Phone of the ’80s, MSX.
 (Wait, MSX?) — Ernie @ Tedium

 Bring a spark to your message.
 Project Counsel Media is looking to highlight interesting companies both on-screen and in the written word.
-Founder Gregory Bufithis, a lawyer, journalist, and neuroscience fan, knows a thing or two about telling great stories.
+Founder Gregory Bufithis, a digital media lawyer and journalist, knows a thing or two about telling great stories.
 Let him tell yours.

 What the heck is MSX, anyway?
 An explanation for the unfamiliar